mlflow/mlflow/.github/ISSUE_TEMPLATE/doc_fix_template.md

 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md) for information on what types of issues we address.

-**Please fill in this template.
-Documentation issues that do not complete this template will not be reviewed.**
+**Please fill in this documentation issue template to ensure a thorough response.**

 ### Willingness to contribute
 The MLflow Community encourages documentation fix contributions.
 Would you or another member of your organization be willing to